Tiered Responses to Student Behavior

 • Long-term revocation of privileges.

-• Short-term out-of-school suspension (for preschool to grade three students one to three days, four to ten days for fourth- to sixth-grade students, or five to ten days for seventh- to twelfth-grade students).
+• Short-term out-of-school suspension (1-3 days for preschool to grade three students, 4-10 days for fourth- to sixth-grade students, or 5-10 days for seventh- to twelfth-grade students).

-Level 5 responses are reserved for those behaviors that require a referral to SMAPD.
-For preschool to grade three students, any suspension beyond three days must meet the criteria for aggravating circumstances and be approved by the Superintendent’s designee (level associate).
-A referral to the superintendent’s designee or SMAPD may not automatically result in an expulsion, alternative placement, school reassignment, or long-term suspension.
-Appropriate behavioral interventions and instructional supports should accompany any removals from the student’s regular school setting by the superintendent or designee.
+Level 5 responses are reserved for those behaviors that require a referral to the Student Hearings Department (SHD).
+For preschool to grade three students, any suspension beyond three days must meet the criteria for aggravating circumstances and be approved by the Superintendent’s designee (Level Associate Superintendent).
+A referral to the Superintendent’s designee or SHD may not automatically result in an expulsion, alternative placement, school reassignment, or long-term suspension.
+Appropriate behavioral interventions and instructional supports should accompany any removals from the student’s regular school setting by the Superintendent or designee.

 • Threat Assessment as indicated by the behavior.